Tesla Charge Stats allows you to see your vehicle’s charging history in the Tesla mobile phone app.

 Fuel Savings: The second part tells you how much fuel would have been used in a comparable petrol car and the cost savings of using Tesla instead.
 This calculation is based on your area’s estimated fuel costs, so it may vary.

-Average Cost: The third part shows you the average cost per kWh for charging your Tesla over the last 31 days
+Average Cost: The third part shows you the average cost per kWh for charging your Tesla over the last 31 days at:

 The best part is:

-You can customise the rates for Home and Other categories for Tesla to calculate the savings based on actual rates you’re paying.
+You can customise the rates for Home and Other categories for Tesla to calculate the savings based on the actual rates you’re paying.

 You’ll have an even more accurate estimate of the savings you’re making compared to driving an equivalent petrol car.